ninjaframework/ninja/ninja-core/src/site/markdown/commercial_support/training.md

 knowledge in Java.
 The course gives participants a jump start into successful Ninja web development.

-Duration is two days and will.
-The course is hands-on and understanding of the topics is developed via a real application.
+Duration is two days.
+The course is hands-on.
+Expect an exciting real world application we develop together.

 Topics include:

- * Introduction: Routes, Controllers and sessions
+ * Routes, Controllers and sessions
  * Html programming / Form handling and validation
  * Json / xml support
  * Database support